holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/problem_set_lists.md

    - For example: `["for", "da", "w"] -> "fordaw"`
 3. Create a function that takes a list of integers as an input and then, using a loop, returns the reverse of the input list.
-Do **not** use something like `[::-1]`
+Do **not** use something like `[::-1]`.
 4. Create a function that takes a list of strings as an input and then returns a list of all of the strings that do not contain an "a" from the input list.
-   - For example: `["What" "a", "wonderful", "world"] -> ["wonderful", "world"]`
+   - For example: `["What", "a", "wonderful", "world"] -> ["wonderful", "world"]`
 5. Create a function that takes two inputs: a list of integers and a single integer.
 The function will the return True/False as to whether the single integer is in the list.
    - For example: `[1, 3, 5], 4 -> False`
+6. Create a function that takes a list of integers as an input and then returns the second largest integer in the input list.
-6. Create a function that takes a list of strings as an input and then returns whether the input list contains any duplicate elements.
+7. Create a function that takes a list of strings as an input and then returns whether the input list contains any duplicate elements.
-7. Create a function that takes a list of integers as an input and then returns the second largest integer in the input list.
+8. Create a function that takes two lists of integers as inputs and then returns a single list containing all elements that are only in **one** of the two input lists.
+   - For example: `[1, 2, 3], [2, 3, 4, 5] -> [1, 4, 5]`
-8. Create a function that takes two lists of strings as inputs and then returns a single list which is the strings at each index concatenated.
+9. Create a function that takes two lists of strings as inputs and then returns a single list which is the strings at each index concatenated.
+Assume that the two lists are of the same length.
    - For example: `["a", "hi"], ["b", "bye] -> ["ab", "hibye"]`
-9. Create a function that takes two lists of integers as inputs and then returns a single list such that they elements are alternating from the two input lists.
+10. Create a function that takes two lists of integers as inputs and then returns a single list such that they elements are alternating from the two input lists.
+   **Do not** assume that the two lists are of the same length.
    - For example: `[1, 4, 10], [100, 3, 55] -> [1, 100, 4, 3, 10, 55]`
-10. Create a function that takes two lists of integers as inputs and then returns a single list containing all elements that are only in **one** of the two input lists.
-   - For example: `[1, 2, 3], [2, 3, 4, 5] -> [1, 4, 5]`
 11. Create a function that takes a list of lists of integers and then returns a single list that is the input list "flattened".
    - For example: `[[1, 6], [3], [7, 9]] -> [1, 6, 3, 7, 9]`